 Unlike steel, forge scale does not move or compress at forging temperatures.
 If a piece of scale is hammered into the surface of a blade it creates a depression and the entire surface of the blade will have to be filed down to remove the scale and pitting later.
 Water forging is one way to keep the blade clean and smooth and reduce work and waste during finishing and polishing.
 Swordsmiths usually keep a bucket of water right next to the anvil to supply water to the surface and to periodically dip the hammer into while working.

-Make two cuts about 1-2cm (~3/8″-3/4″) apart (the width of your nearest sized wood chisel is fine) and just deep enough to cut through the wall of the bamboo, making sure at least the lower cut will be submerged at full depth.
+Make two cuts about 5-10mm (~1/4″0-3/8″) apart (the width of your nearest sized wood chisel is fine) and just deep enough to cut through the wall of the bamboo, making sure at least the lower cut will be submerged at full depth.
+When cutting be aware that the bottom of the node dips down into the space below.

 Use the wood chisel to remove the material between the cuts and clean up the opening.